-Nebraska’s fourth-grade classes have been quick to take advantage of a new program developed by the Nebraska Soybean Board (NSB) and the Nebraska Pork Producers Association (NPPA) to introduce students to the importance of the agricultural industry to the state’s economy.
+Nebraska’s fourth-grade classes have been quick to take advantage of a program developed by the Nebraska Soybean Board (NSB) and the Nebraska Pork Producers Association (NPPA) to introduce students to the importance of the agricultural industry to the state’s economy.
 Brokaw Marketing, Inc. worked with both of the Commodity groups to develop and manages the program.
-The program which began in 2010, is now in it’s sixth year and both the Nebraska Corn Board (NCB) and the Nebraska Beef Council (NBC) have joined NSB and NPPA in support of the program.
+The program which began in 2010, was managed by Brokaw Marketing, Inc. for 13 years.
+Sponsors for the program included: Nebraska Soybean Board, Nebraska Corn Board (NCB), Nebraska Pork Producers Association, Nebraska Beef Council (NBC), Nebraska Poultry Industries (NPI), Nebraska Wheat Board, (NWB) and Midwest Dairy.